-All papers accepted for the HINZ 2013 Conference are now available for viewing, along with videos of the plenary sessions and many social event photos.
+All papers and presentations from the HINZ 2013 Conference are now available for viewing, along with videos of the plenary sessions and many social event photos.

 |Endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and approved for up to a maximum of 27.5 credits on a per hour basis CME for General Practice Educational Programme Stage 2 (GPEP2) and Maintenance of Professional Standards (MOPS) purposes.|